 People change when they're dealing with inheritances, and not just the ones you’d expect.
 Family members get emotional, their feelings get hurt, they blame others for their loss, and many become outright greedy when an estate of several hundred thousand dollars is up for grabs.

 Executors who cannot be persuaded easily or can stand up to bullying are invaluable.
 Every other skill can be either learned, or can be hired out to someone with knowledge – personality cannot be taught so easily.

 If you can afford it, an attorney (or better yet an attorney limited to probate) can perform as an executor extremely efficiently.
 Probate attorneys already do just about everything an executor needs to do.
 Attorneys can carry out payment of debts and distributions much more quickly and efficiently than non-attorneys.

-Attorney bound by their state’s duties of loyalty, confidentiality, and duty to avoid conflicts of interest – creating an automatic check-and-balance so long as you do not sign a waiver.
-Beneficiaries can always sue an attorney, so it’s in the attorney’s best interest to do his job on the straight and narrow so as not.
+Attorneys are bound by their state’s duties of loyalty, confidentiality, and duty to avoid conflicts of interest – creating an automatic check-and-balance so long as you do not sign a waiver.
+Beneficiaries can always sue an attorney, so it’s in the attorney’s best interest to do his job on the straight and narrow.